kv5h/tfvar-export/README.md

 # tfvar-export

-Set Terraform variables from output value across Projects and Workspaces.
+Set Terraform Cloud variables across Projects and Workspaces from output of current workspace.

 ## Prerequisite